2019-Q2-SOW-DEV-026/berlin-clock/README.md

 1. The Time set as an arguement is received from system time.
 So empty and null cases are not unit tested, as its not expected from the system.

 2. As mentioned in the above KATA requirement, presenter calculates berlinTime in this format 'ORRRRRRROYYRYYRYYRYYYYYY'.
-Because of this requirement, there was a need to write a logic in to turn on/off the light based on its respective color status.
+Because of this requirement, there was a need to write a logic to turn on/off the light based on its respective color status.

 ## Get Started